sasiqwerty/Mind/output-process.md

 IMG-20231015-WA0036.jpg

-Which Vault authorization does a user need to have assigned to able to generate the "Entitlement Report" from the reports page in PVWA?
+Q: Which Vault authorization does a user need to have assigned to able to generate the "Entitlement Report" from the reports page in PVWA?
 (Choose 2)
+A : (1,2) Manage Users,Audit Users
 Manage Users
 Audit Users
 Read Activity